 You are warmly welcome to Astia-studio to capture your music on tape with me.
 Tape session is something completely different compared to computer recording.
 Tape captures your amp as it sounds when you play next to it.
 You don’t only hear your drums as they sound in the drum room, but all the small nuances are there unlike on computer recording.
 As a vocalist it’s strange how much more alive and expressive your singing sounds.
 You can hear the difference even on a poor quality mp3.

 Our studio B is a great stepping stone towards tape session.
 You can record your music on computer in a highly professional acoustical environment using awesome-sounding analogue hardware.
 The acoustics and analogue hardware will improve the sound quality even if you record on computer.

 Make your session everything but chaos!

 A sincere thank you for letting me share tips about how to improve your recording experience.
 From the bottom of my heart I hope that no matter where you record, you can concentrate on one thing at a time in an inspiring atmosphere with inspiring people and capture moments worth capturing.
 Leave an amazing musical legacy and dare to be different!
 Stay away from the same drum samples that everyone else uses.
 As a matter of fact don’t use drum samples of any kind.
 Be original and genuine.
 Stand out from the masses and do what nobody else does!

-I cannot wait to reply your comments and questions so please leave them below.
-You can contact me privately here.
-Improve your sound and read my other blog posts here.
-I share special offers and sound tips privately that you can only get by clicking here.
+I cannot wait to reply your questions and comments so please do leave them below.
+Stop wasting your time with chaotic sessions and reserve a tape sesson with me at Astia-studio by clicking here.
 Thank you very much and all the very best!